lordi/flowskell/README.md

 Run Flowskell
 -------------

-    export PATH=$PATH:~/.cabal/bin
+Make sure that the cabal binary path (usually `~/.cabal/bin/`) is in your `$PATH`.
+You can then simply run a Scheme file from the `examples/` directory like this:

     flowskell examples/donuts.scm

 Interaction
 -----------

-While Flowskell is running, you have the following shortcuts available:
+While Flowskell is running, the following keyboard shortcuts are available:

  * F1: Toggle help
  * F2: Toggle Scheme REPL